Best Disney World Ticket Choice: After Hours or More Days?

 How much can you get done at Disney After Hours?

-The number of tickets sold for Disney After Hours is limited, but an After Hours ticket lets you into the park a few hours before closing.
-This time when you can enter with your After Hours ticket, but the park is still open, is called the mix-in period.
-In all, your After Hours ticket gives you at least 6 hours in the park.
-At least 3 of those hours are after the mix-in period has ended and the park has closed to day guests.
+The number of tickets sold for Disney After Hours is limited, but an After Hours ticket lets you in a few hours before the park closes to day guests.
+This time, when you can enter with your After Hours ticket but the park is still open, is called the mix-in period.
+In all, your After Hours ticket gives you at least 6 hours in the park, including at least 3 hours after the mix-in period has ended and the park has closed to day guests.

-Our experience is that in the time after the park closes, it’s possible to do at least 3 major headliners per hour.
+Our experience is that after the park closes and the After Hours event begins, it’s possible to do at least 3 major headliners per hour.
 These are rides that would normally have waits of an hour or more during peak times of the day.
 If you are focusing on rides, we find that you can generally get as much or more done during an After Hours event as during a full day of regular hours in the same park.

 What Should You Consider?